BlitterStudio/amiberry-mcp-server/README.md

 ## Verification

-After installation, restart Claude Desktop.
-You should see a hammer icon in the input area indicating MCP tools are available.
+After installation, restart your AI assistant (Claude Desktop, Claude Code, or Gemini).
+You should see the MCP tools become available.

 Try asking Claude:
 - "What Amiberry configurations do I have?"